ndsev/zserio/doc/ZserioLanguageOverview.md

 with identical structure and column names.
 Each instance of an `sql_table` type in zserio translates to an SQLite SQL table where the table name in the SQL schema is equal to the instance name in zserio.
-A member definition may include an SQL constraint introduced by the keyword `sql`, followed by a literal string which is preprocessed and then passed to the SQLite engine.
+A member definition may include an SQL constraint introduced by the keyword `sql`, followed by a literal string which is then passed to the SQLite engine.

 Thus, the zserio instance `america` results in the following SQL table:

 ```
-CREATE TABLE america (tileNum INT NOT NULL PRIMARY KEY, tile BLOB NOT NULL);
+CREATE TABLE america (tileNum INT PRIMARY KEY NOT NULL, tile BLOB NOT NULL);
 ```

-Per default a column constraint of `NOT NULL` is used for each column, meaning there must always be a value in the column.
-To loosen this constraint `sql` can be used to inject pure SQL to allow `NULL` in a column or tighten the constraint to make the column `UNIQUE`.

 It is also possible to use the zserio keyword `sql` directly inside the table definition.
 The main use for this syntax is to define a primary key spanning multiple fields.